Deen0X/DNXRoboto_Font/README.md

 These glyphs are assigned to slots without standard spanish/english characters.
 The rest of the glyphs are untouched so you can use this a standard Roboto font.

+I used the [FontForge](https://fontforge.org/en-US/) tool for edit the source font and creating the new glyph set.

 # Unicodes

 ## Left and Right Analog Sticks